jentery/engl425/index.md

 ### Brightspace

 We will rely as little as possible on Brightspace for this course.
 We will not use it for discussions, surveys, or polls, and you won't need it to write or produce any of your assignments.
-You should be able to find most of what you need here, in this course outline, which---for the sake of access---we also copied into Brightspace.
-This way, you can rely entirely on Brightspace, if you prefer.
+You should be able to find most of what you need here, in this course outline, which---for the sake of access---we copied into Brightspace.
+This way, you can rely entirely on Brightspace, if you prefer it.

-We *will* use Brightspace for:
+But we will only use Brightspace for the following, most of which may arrive as emails in your inbox (see your Brightspace settings):

-1. Class announcements, which you may also receive by email (see your Brightspace settings).
+1. Class announcements (one each week).
-2. Circulating video recordings of weekly Zoom meetings.
+2. Circulating video recordings of weekly Zoom meetings (as part of the weekly class announcement).
 3. Accessing your responses to the four [prompts](#prompts).
-Links to submit those responses are available in the [schedule](#schedule).
+Links to submit those four assignments are available in the [schedule](#schedule).
+This means you'll need to log into Brightspace at least four times (once per submission) this term.
 4. Returning feedback and your marks.

 If you cannot access the course Brightspace, then please let us know.